aysebercin/DNMT3AB_specificity/README.md

 **2. Movies:** includes movies of molecular dynamics (MD) simulation trajectories of DNMT3A-CGC (cognate) and DNMT3B-CGG (cognate) complexes.

-**3. Simulation_parameters:** includes .mdp files that defines simulation parameters for each energy minimization step and production run of our molecular dynamics simulations.
+**3. Simulation_parameters:** includes .mdp files that defines simulation parameters for each energy minimization step and production run of our MD simulations.

-**4. Starting_structures:** includes the initial structures of our DNMT3A/B – CGC/G/T/A complexes for molecular dynamics simulations.
+**4. Starting_structures:** includes the initial structures of our DNMT3A/B – CGC/G/T/A complexes for MD simulations.

 ## Contact